-The fixation points must be situated within the wheelbase, between the front of the front wheel and the rear of the rear wheel.
-See the drawing below:
+The fixation points must be situated between the front of the front wheel and the rear of

 The longitudinal reinforcements joining the transversal members must be connected to the 5 fixing plates mentioned above.

 The number of longitudinal reinforcements when the truck is viewed from the side must not exceed 18.